Understanding Relieving Letters, Notice Periods, and Employee Transitions

 mail8013

-Ideally, the relieving letter should be issued to the resigned associate immediately on his exit.
-The ideal practice should be to get the F&F settlement done on the last day of the associate's employment with the establishment and relieve him with a F&F settlement copy, relieving letter &/or experience letter (or combination of the both).
-Since the F&F settlement copy would have the associate's signature (as an acknowledgement), the establishment can pay out the dues to the associate within a couple of days (unless it's a termination case wherein you need to settle his dues immediately).
-In case the associate has to pay back to the establishment, he could be asked to submit a cheque on the last day of his employment, subsequently followed by issuance of the required relieving &/ experience letter.
-This will enable him/her to submit the same to his/her new employer.
+Ideally, the relieving letter should be issued to the resigned associate immediately upon their exit.
+The ideal practice is to complete the Full and Final (F&F) settlement on the last day of the associate's employment with the establishment and relieve them with an F&F settlement copy, relieving letter, and/or experience letter (or a combination of both).
+Since the F&F settlement copy would have the associate's signature (as an acknowledgment), the establishment can pay out the dues to the associate within a couple of days (unless it’s a termination case wherein you need to settle their dues immediately).
+In case the associate has to pay back to the establishment, they could be asked to submit a cheque on the last day of their employment, subsequently followed by the issuance of the required relieving and/or experience letter.
+This will enable them to submit the same to their new employer.

-I know of few MNC's who religiously follow this standard process, but these are companies with excellent HR policies and practices.
-However, I have seen many many other organizations who either settle your account after a few days or even later to the associate's exit.
+I know of a few MNCs that religiously follow this standard process, but these are companies with excellent HR policies and practices.
+However, I have seen many other organizations that either settle your account after a few days or even later to the associate's exit.
 In most of the Government (both state Govt and central Govt.) organizations, you would find the relieving/settlement process getting done days/weeks later.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute